Trackunit announces investment from Goldman Sachs Alternatives

 About Private Equity at Goldman Sachs Alternatives

 Goldman Sachs (NYSE: GS) is one of the leading investors in alternatives globally, with over $500 billion in assets and more than 30 years of experience.
 The business invests in the full spectrum of alternatives including private equity, growth equity, private credit, real estate, infrastructure, hedge funds, and sustainability.
+Clients access these solutions through direct strategies, customized partnerships, and open-architecture programs.
+The business is driven by a focus on partnership and shared success with its clients, seeking to deliver long-term investment performance drawing on its global network and deep expertise across industries and markets.
+The alternative investments platform is part of Goldman Sachs Asset Management, which delivers investment and advisory services across public and private markets for the world's leading institutions, financial advisors, and individuals.
 Goldman Sachs has over $3 trillion in assets under supervision globally as of December 31, 2024.
 Established in 1986, Private Equity at Goldman Sachs Alternatives has invested over $75 billion since inception.
 The business combines a global network of relationships, unique insight across markets, industries and regions, and the worldwide resources of Goldman Sachs to build businesses and accelerate value creation across its portfolios.
+Follow us on LinkedIn.

 View original content:https://www.prnewswire.co.uk/news-releases/trackunit-announces-investment-from-goldman-sachs-alternatives-302372683.html